ppy/osu-wiki/wiki/Tournaments/ANZT/2018_Winter/en.md

 * Matches will be **Head to Head** with **Score V2** as the scoring system.
 * Any harassment or abuse of a staff member or other players will result in an expulsion from the tournament.
 * If a problem occurs where rules are not clear, use common sense.
 Further questions can be directed to admins.
 Administration has final say regarding these situations.
-* In order for your registration to count, you must **fill out the form, joint he discord, and change your name to your osu! username**.
+* In order for your registration to count, you must **fill out the form, join the discord, and change your name to your osu! username**.
 * Staff members are not allowed to sign up.
 The only exceptions are streamers & commentators.
 * Reschedules must be agreed on by **both players and proof must be provided**.
 * All matches will be scheduled for Friday, Saturday & Sunday.